Dwight-Modiwirijo/Ascendant/Zer0proof/Paper.md

 Turing, Alan M. *On Computable Numbers, with an Application to the Entscheidungsproblem.* Proceedings of the London Mathematical Society, 1936. https://doi.org/10.1112/plms/s2-42.1.230

 ### Author
-Dwight S. Modiwirijo, Independent Scholar .NET Developer.
+Dwight S. Modiwirijo, Independent scholar and .NET developer.
 No funding declared.

 e-mail: dwight.modiwirijo@gmx.com